Mindful Eating: Enjoy a Healthy Relationship with Food

 Health, Not Just Weight Loss

 With the obesity epidemic and the increase in obesity-related health issues such as pre-diabetes, Type 2 diabetes, arthritis, cancer and cardiovascular disease, it’s vital that overweight individuals have access to services that help them lose weight and achieve long-term weight control.
-My Mindful Eating service educates and empowers individuals by offering personalised dietary advice and supports them in becoming more mindful eaters.
+My service educates and empowers individuals by offering personalised dietary advice and supports them in becoming more mindful eaters.
 Losing weight can have a significant positive impact on health and medical conditions, and not only can it help to improve specific medical conditions, individuals can also benefit from improved overall well-being such as better energy levels, improved digestion, better sleep, improved mood and better mobility.
 By adopting sustainable, healthier eating habits and attitudes towards food, clients are able to work towards and achieve a better relationship with food, better weight control outcomes and better health- for life.

 A More Personalised, Tailor-Made Service